qsniyg/maxurl/CONTRIBUTING.rst

   - There's a chance the rule might already exist, but without support for the specific website you want to add support for.
     Try doing a regex search of the script to see if a similar rule has already been created.

-- New website-specific rules are generally added before the ``// -- general rules --`` line (there's a large whitespace gap to make it clear).
+- New website-specific rules are generally added before the ``// -- general rules --`` line (there's a large whitespace gap above it to make it clear).

   - General rules are added at the end of the general rules section (after the aforementioned line)
   - Sometimes some rules need to be above others for various reasons (e.g. host-specific rules).